 René Ostberg is a native of Chicago, Illinois.
-Her writing and photography have been featured at Cease, Cows, Rose Red Review, Literary Orphans, The Masters Review, Tiny Donkey, Booma: The Bookmapping Project, Drunk Monkeys, The Writing Disorder, Eunoia Review, Rockwell’s Camera Phone, Wilderness House Literary Review, We Said Go Travel, and the Encyclopaedia Britannica blog, among other places.
+Her writing and photography have been featured at the Brevity blog, Cease, Cows, Rose Red Review, Literary Orphans, The Masters Review blog, Tiny Donkey, Booma: The Bookmapping Project, Drunk Monkeys, The Writing Disorder, Eunoia Review, Rockwell’s Camera Phone, Wilderness House Literary Review, We Said Go Travel, and the Encyclopaedia Britannica blog, among other places.
 You can find some of her published credits here.
 She also authored a blog with a travel theme called Writing and Wayfaring from 2011 to 2015.

 She has a Bachelor of Arts in English from Southern Illinois University in Carbondale and also completed graduate coursework in Irish Studies at Boston College.
 Beginning in the mid-1990s she spent several summers living and working on the Aran Islands off the west coast of Ireland and in County Down in Northern Ireland.
 She returned to the U.S. in 2001.